intelsdi-x/kubernetes/cluster/addons/iso-client/README.md

 _output/dockerized/bin/linux/amd64/kubelet
 ```

-Every node which is supposed to be able to use cgroup-cpuset-cpus isolator has to use this kubelet, additionaly to enable extended pod-level resource isolation kubelet has to be run with two additional flags:
+Every node which is supposed to be able to use cgroup-cpuset-cpus isolator has to use this kubelet, additionaly to enable extended pod-level resource isolation kubelet has to be run with two additional flags (true by default since 1.6):

 ```
 --cgroups-per-qos=true --cgroup-root=/